BarathKV/SmartClimateControlSystem/README.md

 1. **Arduino Setup**:
    - Upload the `.ino` file to the Arduino Uno.
-   - Connect the DHT11 sensor to the Arduino Uno as per the circuit diagram.
+   - Connect the DHT11 sensor to the Arduino Uno as per the circuit connections.
-   - Connect the ESP8266-01 to the Arduino Uno.
+   - Connect the ESP8266-01 to the Arduino Uno as per the circuit connections.

 2. **Server Setup**:
    - Install XAMPP and start Apache and MySQL services.
-   - Place the PHP files in the `htdocs` directory of XAMPP.
+   - Place the `ClimateControl` folder in the `htdocs` directory of XAMPP.
    - Import the provided SQL file into your MySQL database.
    - Update the `dbconn.php` file with your database credentials.